topquark22/morseR24/README.md

 The hardware for this project is based around the Arduino Nano3 and/or a board with an integrated radio.

+We use pin A7 for PWM control.
 In fact, it looks like the Uno doesn't even have a pin A7, so you may have to use a Nano.

 ## CE and CSN